erikpukinskis/function-call/README.md

-**FunctionCall** allows you to build JavaScript strings that do stuff.
+**function-call** allows you to build JavaScript strings that do stuff.
 It's convenient for creating an onclick handler:

 ```javascript
 var functionCall = require("function-call")